-Protecting and restoring California’s environment for 30 years.
+Protecting and restoring California’s environment for over 30 years.

-Founded in late December 1989, Environment Now is celebrating its 30th year of working to protect and enhance California’s waters, coast, forests, and air.
+Founded in late December 1989, Environment Now is celebrating over 30 years of working to protect and enhance California’s waters, coast, forests, and air.
 While the work continues, we commend and thank our partners for their incredible successes over these last three decades.
 We outline some of these shared victories below, and we commit to continued vigilance and support for California’s environment in the future.

 Environment Now’s partners have held off the extinction of numerous California species and destruction of waterway habitats through litigation, science, and administrative advocacy.
 Partner work has contributed to a ten-year average reduction in water capture from the threatened Bay-Delta – critical to both California’s ecological and water supply health – of 1.24 million acre-feet (MAF), the equivalent of water use at roughly 3.72 million California households.
 Environment Now has further worked to reduce water demand and use, contributing to a reduction in statewide water consumption of almost 22% (1.82 MAF) since 2013, and securing new commitments of over 0.5 MAF of reclaimed water by 2030.

 More generally, Environment Now built and strengthened water quality enforcement capacity by supporting the growth of California’s and Baja California, Mexico’s Waterkeeper movement coastwide and inland, and in particular building a “picket line” of Waterkeeper organizations spanning the coast from Cabo San Lucas to Santa Barbara.